bcgov/DevEx-Roadmap/_pages/index.md

 <div class="page-section">

 In broad terms, this roadmap describes the potential services of the BCDevExchange.
-These are the, Epics – our big pieces of work – for this fiscal year (2016/2017).
+These are the [Epics](https://www.atlassian.com/agile/delivery-vehicles) – our big pieces of work.

-For each Epic there is a high-level user story and the stages we will follow, beginning with customer discovery and user research.
+Each Epic has a high-level user story and the stages we will follow, beginning with customer discovery and user research.

-If you would like more detail, each Epic gets further broken down into smaller user stories which can be viewed and commented on in our Kanban boards.
+For more detail, each Epic is broken down into smaller user stories which can be viewed and commented on in our Kanban boards.
 At the smaller user story level, you can find and explore the tasks and associated artifacts related to each story.

-These Kanban boards organize our user stories into our product backlog, work underway during our current two-week development sprint, and a work already completed in the done column.
+These Kanban boards organize our user stories into three groups: our product backlog, work underway during our current two-week development sprint, and a work already completed in the done column.

 To see what we're working on please visit our [Kanboard](https://trello.com/b/j3Ol7kEr/a-roadmap)